robert-abc/helsinki/README.md

    1. Font (2 folders - Times and Verdana)
      - CAM01: sharp images
       - CAM02: blurred images
 The images are .TIFF files.
+We assume the input images are .TIFF files in our code, but the user can define another file extension.
 Image size: 2360 x 1460 pixels
 For a single step, the training set includes 70 images (70%) and the test set the 30 remaining images (30%).